Why Switch from Do Not Pay?

 The list may look random, but it isn't.
 To find the best apps that exist currently in 2025, our team evaluated over 10 popular financial and legal tech apps based on four key criteria, specifically looking at them as replacements for Do Not Pay:

-- Effectiveness & User Success: Does the app actually resolve the bureaucratic headaches it claims to, like getting refunds or fighting fees?
+- Effectiveness & User Success: Does the app actually resolve the bureaucratic headaches it claims to, like getting refunds, providing the documents they claim or fighting fees?
 We looked at user reviews and real-world outcomes, not just marketing claims.
 The goal was to see if people actually benefited more than they would have with DNP.

 - Ease of Use: How quickly can a frustrated, non-technical user get from problem to solution?
 We prioritized apps that don't require a law degree to navigate, offering a more straightforward path to resolution than DNP's sometimes confusing interface.